 This report was approved by the Board of the Company, see Directors' Responsibility Statement, and covers the business performance of the Company, its system of governance, the risk profile of the business, the Solvency II balance sheet valuation methodology and capital management position.
-It covers the year ended 31 December 2017.
+It covers the year ended 31 December 2018.

-Sections D (Valuation for Solvency Purposes) and E (Capital Management) have been audited, in accordance with the Prudential Regulation Authority (PRA) Requirements.
-Sections A (Business and Performance), B (System of Governance) and C (Risk Profile) have not been audited.
+Sections D (Valuation for Solvency Purposes) and E (Capital Management) have been audited, except where indicated, in accordance with the Prudential Regulation Authority (PRA) Requirements.
 However, they have been reviewed by the auditor to consider whether they are materially consistent with the audited elements of the Solvency and Financial Condition Report (SFCR).